turingschool/try-turing/fe-online-weekend/colors/index.md

 <div class="try-it-new">
   <h3>Try It: Colorblind Check</h3>
-  <p>Install the [Colorblinding Chrome Extension](https://chrome.google.com/webstore/detail/colorblinding/dgbgleaofjainknadoffbjkclicbbgaa/related?hl=en) and test out your 2 sites.</p>
+  <p>Install the <a href="https://chrome.google.com/webstore/detail/colorblinding/dgbgleaofjainknadoffbjkclicbbgaa/related?hl=en">Colorblinding Chrome Extension</a> and test out your 2 sites.</p>
   <p><strong>Be ready to discuss:</strong> If you are not colorblind, did you miss out on any features of the site, or get confused about anything as a temporary colorblind user?</p>
 </div>